rachelcdavies/reveal-md-presentations/presentations/slides/Bristol-JS-intro-hooks.md

 const Counter() => {
     // called after each render
-    // similar to lifecycle events componentDidMount and componentDidUpdate useEffect(() => {
+    // similar to lifecycle componentDidMount and componentDidUpdate useEffect(() => {
     // manually change DOM in React using the browser API document.title = `You clicked ${count} times`;
-  });

-}
+  }, [count]); // Only re-run the effect if count changes }
 ```

-Called after **every** render
+Called after **every** render.
-The function we pass **is** our effect
+The function we pass in **is** our effect
-Effects scheduled with useEffect don’t block the browser from updating the screen

 Notes:
-If you’re familiar with React class lifecycle methods, you can think of useEffect Hook as componentDidMount, componentDidUpdate, and componentWillUnmount combined.
 Operations like fetching data from API, setting up subscriptions and manually changing the DOM in React Component are called “side effects” or effects for short as they can affect other components and can’t be done before rendering.

 ---

 ## Synchronous Effects

 Effects scheduled with `useEffect` don’t block the browser from updating the screen.
-This makes your app feel more responsive.
+Can makes your app feel more responsive.

-The majority of effects don’t need to happen synchronously.

-To run your effect synchronously after all DOM mutations, try **useLayoutEffect** Hook
+If you need to run your effect synchronously after all DOM mutations, another hook is available **useLayoutEffect**

 ---